jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ## What is an Assertion?

-Is it a statement of fact?
-Is it a belief?
-Is it some fundamental thing that we agree upon?
+Is it some fundamental thing that we agree upon, a statement of fact or belief?

 In python an `AssertionError` is raised when the result of an `assert` statement is `False`.
 We are familiar with an `assert` statement from the first failing test we wrote in [Setup TDD](./TDD_SETUP.md)